aerospike/backup-go/cmd/asbackup/readme.md

   -D, --after-digest string           Backup records after record digest in record's partition plus all succeeding
                                       partitions.
 Used to resume backup with last record received from previous incomplete backup.
-                                      This argument is mutually exclusive to partition-list.
+                                      This argument is mutually exclusive with partition-list.
                                       Format: Base64 encoded string
                                       Example: EjRWeJq83vEjRRI0VniavN7xI0U=